axelchalon/axelchalon.github.io/0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md

 		* After their victory of Athens, Spartans ordered the dismantling of the Long Walls in 404 BC <cite>(-404 Long Walls Not Found)</cite>
 ^
 # Islam, Mecca, folklore
 - **Peace as the more profitable option.** (Peace through diplomacy.)
-Providing safe conduct but taxing passer-bys was more profitable than raiding ever-shrinking caravanes around Mecca.
-The Quraish sheikh Qussay took over Mecca and convinced his people and nearby tribes to tax passerbys instead of raiding them.
+Providing safe conduct but taxing passer-bys was more profitable than raiding ever-shrinking caravans around Mecca.
+The Quraish sheikh Qussay took over Mecca and convinced his people and nearby tribes to tax passers-by instead of raiding them.
 (500-600 AD)
 	* e.g. [hunter-gatherers and farmers peacefully trading]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^peaceful-hunter-farmer)
 	* × [silent trade]({% link 0-book-review/_posts/2024-03-29-a-splendid-exchange-personal-notes.md %}#^silent-trade)
 - One can be valued for providing a link to God(s); e.g. Mecca's Kaaba; priests.